-An excessive number of questions can make users close your form before filling it.
+An excessive number of questions can make shoppers close the form before filling it.
 You should have a good understanding of the purpose of the form and know the optimum number of questions.
 A conspicuous example is a startup selling used cars.
-Despite quite good technical solutions, users still didn’t register and didn’t purchase on the website because of its poor UX design.
-The thing is that for registration they needed to fill out a terribly long form with several pages.
-The users reacted predictably and went to competitors.
+Despite good technical solutions, buyers still didn’t register and didn’t purchase on the website because of its poor UX design.
+The thing is that for registration, they needed to fill out a terribly long form with several pages.
+The buyers reacted predictably and went to competitors.

 Nobody likes filling out long forms without necessity.
-If you, for example, have an online store, limit yourself to a few basic questions.
+So if you, for example, have an online store, limit yourself to a few basic questions.
 The exceptions may be survey websites and systems that need to collect lots of data to function.

-An excessive number of mandatory fields always repels users.
+An excessive number of mandatory fields always repels clients.

 A poorly thought-out registration/authorization and sign out procedure is another popular UX design mistake.
 The most common issues: the absence of social media sign in, too much data for registration, and complex sign out from a personal dashboard.

-The simplified authentication (through social media accounts) is a very popular solution for most websites.
-If you don’t have it, this can stop users from signing in since thanks to other resources they already take such option as a given.
-The issue with too much data we have discussed in our previous section.
+Simplified authentication (through social media accounts) is a trendy solution for most websites.
+However, if you don’t have it, this can stop users from signing in since, thanks to other resources, they already take such option as a given—the issue with too much data we have discussed in our previous section.
 In a nutshell, nobody likes filling out long forms if there is no need to.

 The complex sign-out procedure isn’t always bad.
-For example, mobile app developers often use such approach.
+For example, mobile app developers often use such an approach.
 To sign out from your account, you have to complete actions on several screens.
 However, what is normal for apps isn’t always good for websites.
-If, for example, a user must follow the path “Personal dashboard – Settings – Account – Sign out”, this can adversely affect their impression of the visited web resource.
+If, for example, a consumer must follow the path “Personal dashboard – Settings – Account – Sign out,” it can adversely affect their impression of the visited web resource.

 It might seem that in 2018 nobody would be surprised by the fact that a mobile or responsive version of a website is a must.
 However, based on our experience and available data, we can state that a part of website owners still haven’t taken care of their mobile users.
-Remember that not only the UI design should be adapted for mobile devices but also the UX.
+Therefore, remember that the UI design should be adapted for mobile devices and the UX.
 The thing is that the behavioral patterns of users on mobile devices will significantly differ.
-That’s why you have to think about how to ensure the best impression from using your resource on mobiles.
+That’s why you have to think about ensuring the best impression from using your resource on mobiles.

 The three-click rule is a fairly popular belief that every user must make no more than three clicks to get to any page of a website.
 We want to clarify right away that this rule can be sacrificed on some portals or special resources.
 Though in other cases, the offense of this approach is a UX design mistake.

 Intuitive design.
-It means the simplicity, ease-of-use, and clearness of a web resource for the majority of its users.
-An attempt to create a cool design very often turns into the search of a happy medium between something simple/understandable and sophisticated/creative.
+It means the simplicity, ease of use, and clearness of a web resource for most of its users.
+An attempt to create a cool design very often turns into the search for a happy medium between something simple/understandable and sophisticated/creative.
 The ability to create perfectly intuitive and, at the same time, stylish design is a real benchmark of the professionalism of a designer.

 There is a saying that “A user interface is like a joke.
 If you have to explain it, it’s not that good.”
 That’s absolutely true.
-From the UX perspective, creating a website that potential users cannot even understand is a huge mistake.
-You need to take good account of your target audience.
+From the UX perspective, creating a website that potential clients cannot understand is a huge mistake.
+You need to take a good account of your target audience.

-So, for example, if your product is designed for the elderly, this should be reflected in your design.
-Use larger fonts, a simpler user flow, and don’t overburden the resource with numerous dynamic changes.
-Some companies selling products for kids on their websites use cartoon characters, bubbles, and other UI elements that help young users to navigate and make the resource more convenient.
+So, for example, if the product is designed for the elderly, it should be reflected in the design.
+Use larger fonts, a simpler user flow, and overburden the resource with numerous dynamic changes.
+Some companies selling products for kids on their websites use cartoon characters, bubbles, and other UI elements to help young users navigate and make the resource more convenient.
 As a sort of exception to this rule, we can mention specialized resources or portfolio websites of design companies.
 They are mostly designed to demonstrate creative skills and not for real usage.

-Wrong color contrast, generally unsuitable colors, and disregard for the peculiarities of a target audience are the most common mistakes.
+Wrong color contrast, generally unsuitable colors and disregard for the peculiarities of a target audience are the most common mistakes.
 Always match colors that complement each other and don’t create eye discomfort.
-You should also understand that depending on the theme of a website, a certain palette can be more appropriate from the UI perspective.
+Depending on a website’s theme, you should also understand that a certain palette can be more appropriate from the UI perspective.
 For example, the websites of financial and insurance institutions are often made in shades of blue.

 Finally, you should also take into account that different age and gender groups prefer different colors.
-The understanding of who your target audience is will help you to select the optimum color palette for the website.
+Understanding who your target audience is will help you select the optimum color palette for the website.

 Despite being a purely technical factor, this position on our list has a big and direct impact on UI/UX.
 The first technical issue worth mentioning is website load speed.
 According to the research, the standard average load speed is 2 seconds.
-The longer it takes to load your website, the higher chances that your customer will leave to a competitor.
+The longer it takes to load the website, the higher chances that a customer will leave to a competitor.

 An excess of 404 pages is another common mistake.
-The situation is even worse when they don’t have a unique design and a user lands on a standard error page.
-If there are too many error messages, even a very loyal customer will go to your competitors.
+The situation is even worse when they don’t have a unique design and consumers land on a standard error page.
+If there are too many error messages, even a very loyal customer will go to competitors.
 So you should always remember that the technical component also impacts the overall impression of users.

-Reading this article, you got acquainted with the most common UX mistakes and learned some tips on how to eliminate them.
+Reading this article, you got acquainted with the most common UX mistakes and learned some tips on eliminating them.
 User experience needs constant attention and continuous improvement.
-Always take into account the interests of your target audience and design your website to make it as convenient for users as possible.
+Always take into account the interests of your target audience and design the website to make it as convenient for consumers as possible.